slatedocs/slate/source/includes/_cb.md

 service_name_3 |
 service_name_4 |
 service_name_5 |
-working_hours_apply_to_all | <span class="label label-required">Required</span> If this field has a value of 1 you only need to specify working hours for Monday and these values are then also used for the other days of the week. working_hours_mon_start	| <span class="label label-required">Required</span> working_hours_mon_end | <span class="label label-required">Required</span> working_hours_tue_start	| <span class="label label-required">Required</span>
+working_hours_apply_to_all | <span class="label label-required">Required</span> If this field has a value of Y you only need to specify working hours for Monday and these values are then also used for the other days of the week. working_hours_mon_start	| <span class="label label-required">Required</span> working_hours_mon_end | <span class="label label-required">Required</span> working_hours_tue_start	| <span class="label label-required">Required</span>